 We want to find the best regression to draw a line that is as close to every dot as possible.
 In the case of two data points, it’s easy to draw a line; just join them.

-Now, if we have a number of data points now, how to draw the line that is as close as possible to each data point.
+Now, if we have a number of data points now, how to draw a line that is as close as possible to each data point.

 In this case, our goal is to minimize the vertical distance between the line and all the data points.
 In this way, we predict the best line for our Linear regression model.

 What Simple Linear Regression does?

-Below is the detail explanation of Simple Linear Regression:
+Below is a detailed explanation of Simple Linear Regression: